Oakleigh railway station: 1975 resignalling with hybrid relay and electronic interlocking

 The new signal panel included a "switch out" feature, allowing the station's signalling to operate automatically during periods of reduced traffic.
-To facilitate this, the island platform was used for most trains, with high-speed (65 km/h, 40 mph) turnouts provided at either end to avoid trains slowing down significantly for the diverging movements.
+To facilitate this, the island platform was used for most trains, with high-speed (65 km/h) turnouts provided at either end to avoid trains slowing down significantly for the diverging movements.
 Station staff operated the signal panel during busier times to allow access to or from the goods yard, terminating trains, or overtaking moves in either direction.
+While the panel was switched out, express trains through Oakleigh were assumed to run express through Hughesdale, Murrumbeena and Carnegie as well, and given altered level crossing timings.
+While the panel was switched in this express/stopping selection had to be made manually.